One class, two or more languages… and three European Language Labels!

-“Communication in the mother tongue” is a Key Competence according to the European Parliament, but so is “communication in foreign languages”.
+“Literacy” is a Key Competence according to the European Union, but so are “multilingual competences”.
 This reflects the reality in many modern classrooms: on average, about 1 in 10 students learn in a language other than their mother tongue.
 Read about the projects that won the European Language Label this year, and how the students don’t just survive in this environment but thrive!

 Students in Malta are “Happy Together”

 When it was founded in 1956, St. Paul’s Bay Primary School within the Maria Regina College still serviced a small fishing settlement and its satellite hamlets.
 Today, it must see to the educational needs of children from Bugibba, Qawra, and St. Paul’s Bay itself, which has experienced a substantial increase in residents.

 The school currently has 1100 students, with 170 members of staff to support them.
 In addition, Malta has been attracting more and more foreigners, with the result that almost three-quarters of St. Paul’s Bay Primary School students are non-Maltese natives.
 Indeed, the school houses 55 different nationalities, mainly from Europe and North Africa.

 Given the circumstances, the students’ knowledge of Maltese varies greatly, and the school must accommodate all of them: help those without any knowledge of the language, support those who speak it moderately, and raise the level of those who speak it well.
 This happens under the auspices of Malta’s National Literacy Strategy, which merges literacy programmes and national initiatives like Reading Buddies.

 St. Paul’s Bay Primary School applied for – and won – the European Language Label in Malta this year, under the project title “Happy Together”.
 In truth, though, the project never really ends: it consists in the school’s continuous efforts to live up to its ethos and embrace the diversity of its population.